faheemmalik11/Adobe_Coldfusion_Installation/README.md

 Then logged In (using google or create a new account).

-Then download the new package by filling the form at the last of the form select
+Then download the new package by filling the form and at the last of the form select
 ```sh
 linux - GUI | English | 1.57GB
 ```
-### image2

 ![alt text](https://github.com/faheemmalik11/Adobe_Coldfusion_Installation/blob/development/ss2.png?raw=true)